 There’s no exact pathway to success when it comes to social media.
 But in order to avoid disaster, use Facebook, Twitter, and other sources with the intention to help your customers and show them another side of your company. #happyposting

-This is a guest post by Shannon Williams , an expert in local internet marketing , specializing in guest blogging and content strategy.
+Shannon Williams is an expert in local internet marketing.
 She graduated with a degree in English and editing, so she’s thrilled to have a job where she can use her writing skills to help other businesses.